MicrosoftDocs/SupportArticles-docs/support/windows/win32/application-using-message-filters-unresponsive-win10.md

 _Applies to:_ &nbsp; Windows 10, version 2004, Windows 10, version 20H2, Windows 10, version 21H1, Windows 10, version 21H2

 _Original KB number:_ &nbsp;

 ## Symptoms

-Consider the following scenario:

-1. You run an application on Windows 10 version 2004, version 20H2, version 21H1, or version 21H2.
-1. Your application is using message filters.
+Consider the scenario where you run an application on Windows 10 version 2004, 20H2, 21H1, or 21H2, and your application is using message filters.

-In this scenario, your application may become unresponsive.
+In this scenario, the application may become unresponsive.

 > [!NOTE]
 > Windows 11 has not observed this problem.